 Modern anesthesia is generally quite safe.
-Most veterinary hospitals perform a physical examination and run blood tests before all procedures requiring general anesthesia to make sure your pet doesn’t have any hidden health issues.
-In addition, a veterinary technician should be monitoring your pet’s vital signs during the procedure, to ensure your pet’s safety or to catch and treat any potential concerns as quickly as possible.
-Anesthesia and patient monitoring vary from clinic to clinic.
-Ask your hospital what they do to protect your pet before, during, and after the use of anesthesia.
+We perform a physical examination and run blood tests before all procedures requiring general anesthesia to make sure your pet doesn’t have any hidden health issues.
+In addition, throughout their surgical procedure, a veterinary technician monitors your pet’s vital signs to ensure their safety and to catch and treat any potential concerns as quickly as possible.
+While anesthesia and patient monitoring vary from clinic to clinic, you can find a comprehensive description of our pre-, during, and post-surgical best practices and procedures on our services page.

 My pet’s just been diagnosed with a medical condition/disease I’m not familiar with, and I want to find out more about it.
 Where can I find information I can trust?